uswitch/bifrost/README.md

     $ lein uberjar
     $ java -jar target/*-standalone.jar --config /opt/uswitch/bifrost/etc/config.edn

-The Java temp-dir is used for storing baldr-files locally before uploading them.
+The Java temp-dir is used for storing files locally before uploading them.
 Files are removed upon succesful upload and program exit.
 To change the temp-directory, override `java.io.tmpdir`.

 Logging is done through logback.
 To configure logback, please set `logback.configurationFile`.
 The logback configuration is only respected